Everton Library: Architecture

 Built from brick and stone with a tiled roof, the building is built in a Jacobean/Arts and Crafts style and has an ornamental corner turret.
 The interior has decorative iron railings to balconies with circular iron stairs.
 It has a barrel shaped roof of glass panels over the main hall and shallow domed lights over a centre part.
 The Beacon Lane corner has squat octagon with 4 columns, iron gates, ornamented stone panels, upper windows, and concave sided turret short spire.

 Redevelopment

 Plans for redeveloping the building as a cultural hub were proposed in 2014 but were put on hold due to finances.
 Plans were restarted in 2016 with a proposal to turn the building into an arts, culture, heritage and enterprise centre but nothing came to fruition.
-In November 2018 it was announced that a local property and hotel group were interested in restoring the building for use as a youth centre and community hub.
-Liverpool City Council estimated that it could cost £5 million to restore the building.
+In November 2018 it was announced that a local property and hotel group were interested in restoring the building for use as a youth centre and community hub, but the plans came to nothing.
+The council signed off £920,000 worth of essential repairs in December 2021, but local campaigners claim that the building is still suffering from problems with the roof and windows and with water ingress.
+Preserving the building is still a commitment of the council but they claimed that funding was an issue, with a bid for 'Levelling Up' funding to be used towards the project being rejected by the government.